 Double Edge Razor Price Range

 Probably the most obvious variable is going to be price–there’s no sense looking for something you can’t afford.
-I have seen new DE razor prices range from $1 to well over $400.
-Prices for many popular DE razors had generally been dropping over the past few years.
-But there has been a recent “reset.”
+I have seen new DE razor prices range from under US $10 to well over $400.
+Prices for many popular DE razors had generally been dropping but supply chain issues have seen them start to rise again.

-There are some acceptable inexpensive DE razors.
-They probably will not become heirlooms for the grand kids but they should get you started with if you are on a budget.
-The under $20 range offers some reasonable products, including the all plastic Wilkinson Sword, the mostly-plastic Feather Popular, and the all (light) metal Weishi.
+There are some acceptable inexpensive DE razors–here is an article with some inexpensive safety razor reviews.
+They probably won’t become heirlooms for the grand kids but they should get you started with if you are on a budget.
+The under $20 range offers some reasonable products, including Baili series imported from the Far East, the all plastic Wilkinson Sword, the mostly-plastic Feather Popular, and the all (light) metal Weishi.
 Many of the lower-cost Maggard razors are also well-regarded.
-Previous editions of this article listed the Dorco PL-602 DE razor which was quite good for an inexpensive plastic razor, but has unfortunately apparently retired from the market (though examples can still be found with some search engine digging).

 The $30-$60 price range is where you will start seeing the more popular, better-made razors (though as just mentioned there are some over-priced examples too).
-Probably the most recognized models in this range are the Edwin Jagger (EJ), Merkur, Muhle, and Parker razors.
+Probably the most recognized models and the best safety razor brands in this range are the Edwin Jagger (EJ), Merkur, Muhle, and Parker razors.

 This is the range where you will find the enormously popular Merkur 34c (AKA “Heavy Duty,” “HD,” or “Heavy Classic,”) and Edwin Jagger DE89 series (differing only in the type of handle offered: the “lbl” handle variant appears to be the most popular but there are a wide variety of handle styles).
 These razors remain popular even with all the changes in the market over the past few years.